Best Air Handlers of 2022: Reviews and Buying Guide

 Trane offers a line of air handlers that will meet any homeowner’s needs.
 The brand is known for high-quality equipment that lasts for decades and is backed by one of the industry’s best warranties.

 If you’re looking for a communicating air handler, Trane has you covered, but our attention is on the M SERIES TEM6 AIR HANDLER.
 This is one of the most affordable units offered by Trane and still offers the reliability expected from the brand.

 The TEM6 is equipped with an all-aluminum coil that’s proven to offer comfort even in extreme climates.
 Plus, the unit is designed with a rust-resistant drain pan and durable exterior to keep the unit looking as good as it performs.

-The price of this unit typically comes in around $950, and with installation, you can expect to pay roughly $1,800.
+According to Trane, the price of this unit typically comes in between $7,200 and $9,900.
+This model is installed with a supplemental heat source to provide efficient heating when the outdoor temperature gets really low.
 As with all Trane equipment, the air handling is built to last 20+ years.

 All Trane air handlers have a 10-year limited warranty on the coil and all other internal functional parts.

 When any single component of the air handler fails, you’ll experience common HVAC problems.
 The parts inside the cabinet-like structure work together to keep your home comfortable.

 The evaporator coil, sometimes called the indoor coil, cools or heats the air that is pulled in through the return duct.
 When your thermostat is set to “cool” during the warm months, the coil is cold and chills the air that moves across it.
 In the winter months when your home needs added warmth, the coil is hot enough to warm the air before it’s delivered throughout the home.

 The blower moves the cool or warm air throughout the ductwork in your home to be delivered to each room.
 The motor can be single-, dual-, or variable-speed.